-Clinic is held from 10am until noon every Tuesday, with food and medicine distribution available until 1:00.
+Clinic is held every Tuesday morning, 51 weeks a year.
+Clients can pick up food and flea and heartworm preventives for their pets from opening (around 8:00 am) to noon.
+Veterinarians are on site from 10:00 am to noon.
 Experienced local veterinarians and UF faculty are assisted by junior and senior veterinary students taking the elective shelter medicine rotation at the University of Florida.
-They provide exams, consultations, vaccinations, and treatment for ailments and injury to the pets of more than five hundred local residents.
+They provide exams, consultations, vaccinations, and treatment for ailments and injury to the pets of nearly four hundred local residents.
 Many vet students are so motivated by their work at the free clinic that they return as volunteers when their rotations are over.

 We will not accept a new client into our program until all of the dogs and cats in the household are sterilized.
-We arrange for spay/neuter and provide transportation for the animals to and from surgery when necessary.
+We will arrange for spay/neuter and can provide transportation for the animals to and from surgery when necessary.

 See how You Can Help!